Ambleside AC run a variety of different weekly training sessions the outlines of which are as follows:

 For those looking for some extra weekend training to sharpen up for a counter or keep up their fitness over winter.
-Check out the club Facebook group until the new schedule is up in the New Year.
+Check out the club Facebook group for times and venues – they usually start at 9am and are for between 1 and 3 hours.
 A decent level of fitness and experience on the fells is needed for these runs.
-Check the schedule for current info.

 Tuesday and Friday Mornings

 If you are free in the daytime and are up for a Tuesday or Friday morning run then get in touch with John Gomersall at firstname.lastname@example.org (Tuesday mornings) or Roger Bell at email@example.com (Friday mornings) and they will let you know the score.
 Usually starting at 10am from different venues, you have the added advantage of getting out on the fell in the daylight throughout the year.